Mato-En/Notes/README.md

 ### Calculus
 - All notes were created from reading the Calculus volumes from [Openstax](https://openstax.org/subjects/math) and from internet research regarding unanswered questions.
 Huge thank you for making them available for free!
 - Every mathematician would roll their eyes at what I sometimes call a proof but these notes are written from the perspective of a (becoming) physicst not a mathematician
-- The section _Preliminaries_ is actually from the _Mathematica Analysis Second Edition Apostol_ but this level of mathematical rigor does not continue
+- The section _Preliminaries_ is actually from the _Mathematical Analysis Second Edition Apostol_ but this level of mathematical rigor does not continue
 ### Precalculus
 - All notes were created from reading the Algebra and Trigonometry book from [Openstax](https://openstax.org/subjects/math) and from internet research regarding unanswered questions.
 Again, very gratetful for their work.
 - These notes do not include any proofs and are solely used to gain a solid understanding of basic mathematical concepts needed for reading the calculus notes